peterwittek/qml-rg/README.md

 ----------
 16.00-17.30, 21 March 2017, Yellow Lecture Room (247).

-The tutorial will be on Python and a scientific ecosystem: using Python for science and machine learning, plotting and visualization, how to write beautiful scientific code, and the best practices of providing a computational appendix to your papers.
+The tutorial will be on Python and the scientific ecosystem: using Python for science and machine learning, plotting and visualization, how to write beautiful scientific code, and the best practices of providing a computational appendix to your papers.